 Students choose three optional modules from the following:

-- Advanced Physical Inorganic Chemistry: focuses on advanced discussion of the properties of selected main group compounds, spectroscopy and magnetism.
+Advanced Physical Inorganic Chemistry: focuses on an advanced discussion of the properties of selected main group compounds, spectroscopy and magnetism.

 Optional modules are subject to change each year, and some may only allow limited numbers of students.

 The third semester of the MSc course focuses on independent laboratory-based (or field and laboratory-based) research conducted with an academic supervisor.
 The topic is defined by the student and can be chosen from research foci within the school, or with an external industry or academic partner.
 The research project will involve project formulation, a background literature review, proposal writing and analytical design, as well as data integration and interpretation.

 Students present the results of their project as an oral presentation at a poster conference, and in a dissertation.
 The completed dissertation of not more than 15,000 words must be submitted by a date towards the end of August.